fanlia/24/README.md

 # 24

-a game to get get 24 from 4 numbers
+a game to get 24 from 4 numbers

 ## Usage